 CWA packs our hunter conservation camps with activities.
 The campers are active and outside most of the day, learning a wide range of hunting skills from certified instructors.
-We teach kids how to shot shotguns, rifles and bows.
-We teach them about duck calling and duck banding.
-There are classes on waterfowl identification and hunting practices and safety.
-There’s even time for kayaking and fishing at some of the camps.
+We teach kids how to shoot shotguns, rifles and bows, and about duck calling and duck banding.
+There are classes on waterfowl identification and hunting practices and safety, and there’s even time for kayaking and fishing at some of the camps.

 The camps last from two to five days.
 Most of the camps are held at Grizzly Ranch, a CWA-owned property in the Suisun Marsh.
-Other camps are in the Butte Sink, including one at the famed Rancho Esquon.
+Other camps are in the Sacramento Valley, including one at the famed Rancho Esquon.
 There’s also a camp in Southern California in Riverside County.

 WHAT YOU NEED TO KNOW

-– Camps include food and overnight lodging in tents, which are outfitted with cots and camp lights.
+- Camps include food and overnight lodging n tents, which are outfitted with cots and camp lights.

-– The youth camps are designed for youths aged 10 and up.
-If your child will be under 10 at the camp date, please call Heritage Programs Supervisor George Oberstadt at 916-275-0961.
+- The youth camps are designed for youths aged 10-17.
+If your child will be under 10 at the camp date, please call Hunting and Education Programs Supervisor Jeff Smith at (530) 305-9234.